littensy/charm/README.md

     - This feature applies to all reaction APIs, including the listener function in `subscribe()` and the observer function in `observe()`.
     - Effects that should not be tracked by a parent effect/scope should be wrapped in [`untracked()`](#untrackedcallback).
     - This feature can cause runtime bugs that are hard to track!
 If you need to narrow down a cause, you can disable this feature by setting [`globals.trackInnerEffects`](#globals) to `false`.

-    - > [!NOTE]
+> [!NOTE]
-      > An example of this feature causing a bug is an old implementation of [`VideCharm.useAtom`](./packages/vide-charm/src/init.luau) that did not wrap the source update in `untracked()`.
+> An example of nested effects causing a bug is an old implementation of [`VideCharm.useAtom`](./packages/vide-charm/src/init.luau) that did not wrap the source update in `untracked()`.
 Because Vide effects run immediately after a source updates, Vide will notify components during the execution of the Charm effect in `useAtom`.
 >
 > This meant effects created as a side effect of a source update would implicitly get added as a child of the `useAtom` effect, and they could get disposed at the wrong time and desync UI.

 5. Consider refactoring your code to use some new quality-of-life features.
 Many of these are made possible with many thanks to [alien-signals](https://github.com/stackblitz/alien-signals)!
     - Added [`signal()`](#signalinitialvalue-equals) to make reads and writes more explicit